Georgia vs. Georgia Tech NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- The combined points per game average of the two teams, 66.5, is 12 points more than Saturday's over/under.
+- The two teams combine to score 66.5 points per game, 12 more than the total in this contest.

-- These two squads combine to allow 40 points per game, 14.5 fewer than this contest's over/under.
+- The 40 combined points per game that these two squads have allowed this season are 14.5 fewer than the 54.5 total in this contest.

 - Bulldogs games have an average total of 51 points this season, 3.5 fewer than Saturday's over/under.